junxit/us-congress-bills-112/metadata.md

 - 2011-10-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 804). (text: CR H7024)
 - 2011-10-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 422 - 0 (Roll no. 804).(text: CR H7024)
 - 2011-10-31 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2011-11-09 — Passed Senate without amendment by Unanimous Consent.
+- 2011-11-09 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2011-11-09 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S7304)
+- 2011-11-09 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S7304)
+- 2011-11-10 — Message on Senate action sent to the House.
+- 2011-11-15 — Presented to President.
+- 2011-11-15 — Presented to President.
+- 2011-11-23 — Became Public Law No: 112-59.
+- 2011-11-23 — Became Public Law No: 112-59.
+- 2011-11-23 — Signed by President.
+- 2011-11-23 — Signed by President.